rachelhyeon/collocation-analysis/collocation_analysis.md

 ## 2. Data

-We created corpus including all of Adele’s lyrics in her four studio albums, *19*, *21*, *25*, and *30*.
+We created a corpus including all of Adele’s lyrics in her four studio albums, *19*, *21*, *25*, and *30*.
 We extracted two subcorpora, the first subcorpus including albums *19* and *21*, and the second including albums *25* and *30*, to investigate the thematic similarities and